 Groundhog Day, or the feeling of “sameness”, can be a matter of perception or outlook.
 Let’s look at how we can transform monotony into meaning, minimizing the risks to our mental wellness.

 Everyday being the same is just so boring.
 Being bored is something to take seriously.
 The Inc. article, You’re Not Burnt-Out.
-You’re Bored-Out, says, “Employee boredom, labeled bore-out, is a growing workplace trend and is seen as a psychological disorder that can lead to burnout and illness.”
+You’re Bored-Out, says, “Employee boredom, labelled bore-out, is a growing workplace trend and is seen as a psychological disorder that can lead to burnout and illness.”
 If boredom can cause burnout at work, how much damage can it do when we’re bored with work and life?

 Monotony and boredom make us deeply uncomfortable, sad and even anxious.
 In a 2016 research study called, Self-inflicted pain out of boredom, participants could administer an electrical shock to themselves when they were feeling bored, sad or neutral.
 The authors of this paper found that “Participants in the boredom condition self-administered more shocks and with higher intensity, compared to both the neutral and sadness condition.
 The results indicate that the shocks function to disrupt monotony and not to regulate negative emotional experience in general.”